Best Of

 Best for Apple users who want a premium personal finance experience

-Copilot is the best-designed personal finance app on Apple platforms.
-The spending insights, categorization, and trend analysis are excellent — limited only by its Apple-only availability.
+Copilot is hands-down the best-designed finance app on Apple platforms.
+Spending insights, categorization, and trend analysis are all top-notch.
+The only real downside: you need an iPhone or Mac.

 Pros